-- 2. Click the New button next to the Headers section and create a new header called Set MyCookie Header Default.

 - Set the Type to Request

 - Set the Action to Set

-- $\circ~$ Set the Destination to [http.X-MyCookie]
+- Set the Destination to http.X-MyCookie

 - Set the Source to "0" (with quotes)

 - 3. Create another new header called Set MyCookie Header from Cookie.

 - Set the Type to Request

+- Set the Action to Set

-- O OEL THE ACTION TO SET - Set the Destination to http.X-MyCookie - Set the Source to regsub(req.http.cookie, ".\mycookie =([^;]+);.\", "\1") - Set the Priority to be larger than the default header you just created - 4.
-Click the gear icon to the right of the newly created Set MyCookie Header from Cookie header and select Request Conditions.
+- Set the Destination to http.X-MyCookie

+- Set the Source to regsub(req.http.cookie, ".mycookie =([^;]+);.", "\1")

+- Set the Priority to be larger than the default header you just created

+- 4. Click the gear icon to the right of the newly created Set MyCookie Header from Cookie header and select Request Conditions.